Cyber Acoustics New Professional Wireless Headset Makes the Most Advanced Noise Cancelation Technology Accessible to Everyone

 VANCOUVER, Wash., Feb.
 10, 2025 (GLOBE NEWSWIRE) -- Cyber Acoustics, a leading provider of technology solutions for education, business, and personal use, today announced the HS-1500BT II Professional Wireless Headset with AI Noise Cancelation.
-This new Bluetooth headset features two types of noise-cancelation, Active Noise Cancelation (ANC) that reduces ambient background noise for the user, and AI-powered noise cancelation that eliminates all noise in the user’s environment so every call is crystal-clear.
+Available now in the UK, this new Bluetooth headset features two types of noise-cancelation, Active Noise Cancelation (ANC) that reduces ambient background noise for the user, and AI-powered noise cancelation that eliminates all noise in the user’s environment so every call is crystal-clear.

 In addition to the powerful AI noise cancelation that ensures users always sound professional to those they are speaking with, the HS-1500BT II also includes ANC to reduce background noise for the user.
 This powerful combination creates an immersive, distraction-free environment for users, whether they’re in an office, at home, or on the go.